 In Belgium, the tax is 3% for those in a direct line with a reduction of the first 12,500 EUR when the max. inheritance is less than 50,000 EUR (Advies-nalatenschap, n.d.).
 Since this is the case for me, my inheritance tax is:

 Total inheritance tax: 27913.49 x 0.03 = 837.4047

 Reduction: 500 x (1 – (27.913.49/50.000)) = 220.8651

 Total inheritance tax due = Total inheritance tax – Reduction = 837.4047 – 220.8651 = 616,5396 EUR

 As a result, my total inheritance is thus 27,913.49 – 616.5396 = 27 296,9504 EUR.

 Interestingly enough, if a (grand)parent wants to avoid inheritance taxes for their (grand)kids due to the reduction construction if you receive max.
 12,500 EUR, you won’t pay any inheritance tax on it as the reduction cancels out the 3%.

 On top of that, further optimization is possible by placing the money as a (grand)parent in a (Belgian) “TAK21” investment insurance with a term of at least 8 years and 1 day.
 This is life insurance with a guaranteed return, whereby the income is free of withholding tax.
 As a (grand)parent, you can then designate a grandchild in the contract as the beneficiary upon death.

-This has to be done by the (grand)parent and it’s for a total net inheritance of 12,500 for larger windfall there isn’t really a way to not pay taxes at all.
+This has to be done by the (grand)parent, and it’s for a total net inheritance of 12,500.
+For more considerable windfall, there isn’t a way to not pay taxes at all.

 Manage a windfall successfully: budgeting